Syncaidius/SharpShader/README.md

 }
 ```

 It is worth noting that while the above C# code has defined `Register` and `PackOffset` attributes on almost every struct and field, it is not mandatory to do so.
-The absence of such attributes will simply result in the associated HLSL being absent too, as shown in the example below:
+The absence of such attributes will also result in the associated HLSL being absent, as shown in the example below:

 C#:
 ```csharp